 Leadoux Turkeys in Bairnsdale, VIC.
 You can buy the turkeys direct from the farm, from a range of butchers, or from farmers’ markets around Victoria. www.leadouxturkeys.com.au

-Deutschers Turkey Farm in Dadswells Bridge, Victoria specialises in rare breed turkeys. www.deutschersturkeyfarm.com
+Deutschers Turkey Farm in Dadswells Bridge, VIC specialises in rare breed turkeys. www.deutschersturkeyfarm.com

-Pete’s Pride in Ruffy is a 320 acre farm based in North East Victoria.
+Pete’s Pride in Ruffy, VIC is a 320 acre farm based in North East Victoria.
 Contact Marj Leigh on (03) 5790 4298 to order direct.

 Caroola farm is a small holistically managed permaculture organic farm based in Mulloon, NSW.
-You can order direct online.
-They deliver to Canberra and surrounds as well as various markets listed on their site.
+You can order direct online and deliver to Canberra and surrounds as well as various markets listed on their site.

-Liberty Open Range Poultry is located in Baldivis WA.
+Liberty Open Range Poultry in Baldivis, WA.
 They do not take orders direct, but instead stock to a number of butchers in the area.
 A quick google search will uncover some, but most notably you can order your turkey or arrange delivery from The Naked Butcher in Mundaring, Perth or Hampshire on Eight, Maylands, Perth.

-Pooginagoric Free Range Turkeys in Bordertown are another South Australian supplier, call the Watsons direct on 08 8753 7213 to place on order or for your closest merchant.
+Pooginagoric Free Range Turkeys in Bordertown, SA.
+Call the Watsons direct on 08 8753 7213 to place on order or for your closest merchant.

-NOTE: Also check out our Ethical Meat Suppliers guide for a more extensive range of Melbourne and Sydney based meat suppliers that will cater to all of your free range festive food needs.
+NOTE: Also check out our Ethical Meat Suppliers guide for a more extensive range of Melbourne based meat suppliers that will cater to all of your free range festive food needs.

 Turkey not your thing?